 Court orders: Court orders are issued by judges and may take a variety of forms, such as a 2703(d) order under the Electronic Communications Privacy Act, in both civil and criminal cases.
 In response to court orders, we will not produce content information unless the court order has procedural safeguards equivalent to those of a search warrant.

 National security process: National security process includes National Security Letters (“NSLs”) and orders issued under the Foreign Intelligence Surveillance Act (“FISA orders”).
-Dropbox is not permitted by the US government to report the exact number received.
+We’d like to be more specific, but Dropbox is not permitted by the US government to report the exact number received.

 Non-US requests: Non-US requests include any formal legal process from a non-US government seeking user data.
 At this time, we require non-US governments to follow the Mutual Legal Assistance Treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.